-Our annual undergraduate research conference, with its attendant faculty-led workshops on abstract-writing and presentation preparation, is the primary means through which we encourage and promote student research.
+The conference and its attendant faculty-led workshops on research development, abstract-writing, and presentation allows students to receive individualized feedback and support as they work through every step of the process.
 The conference is a valuable open arena in which students gain the experience of presenting to and discussing research-in-progress with their professors and peers, in a friendly and supportive, yet academically rigorous, environment.
 It offers undergraduates from different disciplines the opportunity to meet, cultivate connections, and exchange ideas.

 For students pursuing an academic (or even a non-academic) career, the effective presentation of research is a key skill.
 Publically sharing academic work improves presentation skills and gives students the chance to receive valuable feedback from professors, peers, and community members.
 It also provides students with the opportunity to raise their professional profile and add a significant accomplishment to their résumés.
 Along with benefiting the presenters, the conference also benefits the wider Bryan community by serving as a site for intellectual exchanges, cross-discipline collaboration, and academic inspiration.